-3.19 Recordkeeping and Confidentiality
+4.4 Recordkeeping and Confidentiality

-3.19.1 Recordkeeping
+4.4.1 Recordkeeping

 Every PI is required by TTUHSC EI Paso and federal regulations to maintain paper and/or electronic records of all correspondence relating to the use of human subjects in research.
 Correspondence with the IRB, notices of approval, and original signed Informed Consent Documents or an electronic copy must be maintained in the PI's records.
-It is highly recommended to utilize the iRIS subject management module to register and track all study subjects.

-All records of human subject research are subject to inspection by federal authorities, TTUHSC El Paso officials, including but not limited to ORR and Compliance Officers, VPR and the IRB.
-Research records (including data/specimens) are the property of TTUHSC El Paso and shall not be transferred to another entity without prior approval of the VPR.
-All research records (including consent documents) must be kept for a minimum of three years after the close of the study at the local research site, by the Pl's department.
+All records of human subject research are subject to inspection by federal authorities, TTUHSC EI Paso officials, including but not limited to OR and Compliance Officers, VPR and the IRB.
+Research records (including data/specimens) are the property of TTUHSC EI Paso and shall not be transferred to another entity without prior approval of the VPR.
+All research records (including consent documents) must be kept for a minimum of three years after the close of the study at the local research site, by the PI's department.
 Studies that involve drugs or devices seeking FDA approval must be kept for two years after the FDA has taken final action on the marketing application, or as directed by the Clinical Trial Agreement.